Pages: 522 | Copyright: 2020

 Unit 12.
 Productivity Measurement Part

-The Paradigm Keyboarding Online Lab is a web-based keyboarding tutor and learning management system (LMS) application.
+The Paradigm Keyboarding Online Lab is a web-based learning management system (LMS).
 The Online Lab gives students access to their course activities from any web-connected, Windows-based computer.
 Instructors also have access to all student work and scores by launching and logging into the Online Lab.

-All Online Lab activities are referenced in the textbook, individually numbered, and clearly identified in the left margin of the text.
+All Online Lab activities are referenced in the student text, individually numbered, and clearly identified in the left margin of the text.
 The activities in the Online Lab include exercises, videos, and timings.

 To keep the drill work interesting, there are a wide variety of